xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

  * Office hour: Via zoom by appointment.

 ## Homework

  * Jan.
+10, 2023
+   * Complete Week 1 assignment in WileyPLUS.
+   * Watch this [video](https://youtu.be/K-UfnLArCSU) on the basic concept of limits.
+   * Here is another [video](https://www.youtube.com/watch?v=j8kJubOTkME&list=PL9bIjQJDwfGuXQHuS5Jkmum_CFILoCZX-&index=3) example of how to compute instantaneous velocity if you want a review or extra practice.
+   * Quiz 1 will on be Thursday.
+There will be two questions on Quiz 1.
+ * Jan.
 9, 2023
    * Watch this [video](https://youtu.be/GLCKGS53SPI) on computing instantaneous velocity as a review.
    * Complete [Activity 1.1.4](https://activecalculus.org/single/sec-1-1-vel.html).
 If you got stuck, refer to the example we did today in class.